-If you choose “Resources”, you’ll be taken to an area where you can add citations in a variety of ways.
-This includes uploading a file and manually entering the titles and links of resources.
-This is another advantage Udemy has in the debate of Udemy vs Skillshare, as Skillshare does not provide space for lesson resources.
+If you choose ‘Resources’, you’ll be taken to an area where you can add citations in a variety of ways.
+This includes uploading a file, and manually entering the titles and links of resources.
+This is another advantage Udemy has over Skillshare, as Skillshare doesn’t provide space for lesson resources.

 To add a new lesson, hover your mouse over the bottom left corner of the course outline, then click on the arrow that appears.